Triumph Motorcycles

 The first mention of Gloria Sidecars appears in The Motorcycle of November 14th, 1912, announcing their presence at Olympia.

 The firm's address in 1914 was Much Park Street, Coventry.
 These premises were, some 25 years later, occupied by Lea-Francis.
-The address for Triumph in 1912 was Priory St, Coventry, just half a mile from the Gloria plant on Stand 76.
+The address for Triumph in 1912 was Priory St, Coventry, just half a mile from the Gloria plant.

 During the first war there were machines built using Triumph motorcycles and Gloria sidecars.
 A 1915 Triumph catalogue has a section on Triumph Gloria sidecars.